pdf-association/arlington-pdf-model/INTERNAL_GRAMMAR.md

 * type of data in DefaultValue and PossibleValues fields does not match appropriate Type field
 * incorrect number of arguments for predicate
 * wrong kind of argument for predicate
-* for predicates that only work with specific types of PDF objects, the use of key or self-reference that cannot be that type (e.g. `fn:ArrayLength` is not referencing something that can be an array;  `fn:StringLength` is not referencing something that can be an string;`fn:BitSet`, `fn:BitClear`, etc. only work with `bitmask`)
+* for predicates that only work with specific types of PDF objects, the use of key or self-reference that cannot be that type (e.g. `fn:ArrayLength` is not referencing something that can be an array;  `fn:StringLength` is not referencing something that can be a string;`fn:BitSet`, `fn:BitClear`, etc. only work with `bitmask`)
 * mathematical operation on non-numeric data or predicate
 * logical operation on non-boolean data or predicate
 * reference to a key or key value that has a SinceVersion field that is later than the current key SinceVersion and is not protected with a version-based predicate